-"Firestorm".
-Never had the world known anything like it before.
-Over a period of just 10 days and nights, as great a number of British and American bombs fell on Hamburg, Germany's second largest city, as fell on London during the entire eight-months "blitz".
+On the night of 24 July 1943 a new word came into being: "Firestorm".
+Never before had the world known anything like it.
+Over a period of just 10 days and nights, as great a number of British and American bombs fell on Hamburg, Germany's second largest city, as fell on London during the entire eightmonths "blitz".
 For the architects of terror bombing Hamburg was a particularly attractive target.
 Bombs could fall as much as four miles short of the city centre without landing in open country, permitting the destruction of an area covering about three miles by one and a half - nearly all of it residential.

 Of the many tonnes of bombs dropped on Hamburg, a high proportion consisted of incendiaries.
 The smaller of these lodged in roofs and attics, the larger ones plummeted through to start blazing fires inside buildings where heavy blast bombs blew in structures, doors and windows, scattering burning debris and creating strong draughts to spread the flames.
 The rising flames and the fumes in turn generated a whirlwind effect to fan the inferno while yet more incendiaries started fresh fires.
 Many people escaped into the open only to wither from the heat.
 By the time the last of the bombers departed, a wave of terror radiated from the stricken city where the rising smoke could be seen for days from a distance of 130 miles.
-One million people were left homeless.1 n the night of 24 July 1943 a new word came into being:

-The destructive effects of a "conventional" firestorm were remarkably similar to those of a nuclear explosion.
-So it was perhaps not entirely coincidental that the decision to bomb Hamburg was taken on the very day that final work commenced on assembling the first atomic bomb at the top-secret Los

-Alamo laboratory site in New Mexico.2 Certainly, the Hamburg raid did not conform in any way with the primary objective of official targeting policy which was stated publicly as "the destruction of enemy fighters in the air and on the ground".3 This had been agreed jointly by the British and American leaders when they and their closest military adviser had met at Casablanca in January 1943.
-The night-time raids of Bomber Command were agreed to be complementary to daylight raids of the 8th US Army Air Force against selected military targets such as submarine yards, oil installations and aircraft assembly plants.
+One million people were left homeless.1 perhaps not entirely coincidental that the decision to bomb Hamburg was taken on the very day that final work commenced on assembling the first atomic bomb at the top-secret Los Alamos laboratory site in New Mexico.2 Certainly, the Hamburg raid did not conform in any way with the primary objective of official targeting policy which was stated publicly as "the destruction of enemy fighters in the air and on the ground".3 This had been agreed jointly by the British and American leaders when they and their closest military adviser had met at Casablanca in January 1943.
+The night-time raids of Bomber Command were agreed to be complementary to daylight raids of the 8th US Army Air Force against selected military targets such as submarine vards, oil installations and aircraft assembly plants.
 The agreed policy was confirmed in a joint declaration that made no reference either to terror bombing or to "generalised area attack" as it was usually described in euphemistic British terms.4 So it is reasonable to deduce that the destruction of an entire city such as Hamburg, although practically of no military advantage, probably served a covert political purpose: the preparation of public opinion for the ultimate nuclear firestorms that would soon befall Hiroshima and Nagasaki.